General Block Exemption Regulation

 The General Block Exemption Regulation (GBER) provides State aid cover for categories of aid which are exempt from the European Commission's (EC) formal notification process.

-Public authorities should note that the information on this page is only applicable when the aid being provided is within the scope of Article 10 of the Northern Ireland Protocol.
-If you are providing support to service sector companies please refer to the information on the State aid and Subsidy control after EU Exit webpage.
+Public Authorities should note that the information on this page is only applicable when the aid is being provided to an Undertaking (that is, to a business) which is within the scope of Article 10 of the Windsor Framework.

 About the General Block Exemption Regulation